SAP/spartacus-docs/_pages/contributing/updating-schematics.md

 ## CSS

 To handle CSS changes, we are printing a link to the CSS docs, where customers can look up which CSS selectors have changed between Spartacus versions.
 For this reason, if making a change to a CSS selector, please update this docs. (link to follow).

+## Example flow of adding a migration

+As a Spartacus' contributor, after finish work on bug/feature/other change, to properly take care of a migration please follow the below checklist:
+- check wether any of changed files is exported in the public API (if no, you're done)
+- check wether changes made are [the breaking ones]({{ site.baseurl }}{% link _pages/contributing/breaking-changes.md %}) - if no, you're done.
+- for all the breaking changes please ensure that you have:
+  - docummented them, ie updated the corresponding migration docs file (for migration from 2 to 3 it's `docs/migration/3_0.md`) and/or code comments has been added
+  - builded automation tasks (check for described above: [validations](#validations), [constructor deprecations](#constructor-deprecation), [component deprecations](#component-deprecation))
+  - tested added migrations (run tests, try to migrate an example app)
+- nice and short example of migration being made is [this one](https://github.com/SAP/spartacus/pull/9946/files)